cpittet/ada-teamphilippe/index.md

 ## Clustering

-As already explained in the [sentiment analysis](#sentiment_global) when looking at the mean compound score, considering the sentiments of all the people talking about Mark Zuckerberg simultaneously doesn't give much information.
+As already explained in the [sentiment analysis](#sentiment_global) part, when looking at the mean compound score, considering the sentiments of all the people talking about Mark Zuckerberg simultaneously doesn't give much information.

 To overcome this problem, we thought that it might be interesting to split the people into different clusters, based on different personal characteristics, to see if we can spot any trend where a group of people always talks positively or negatively about Mark Zuckerberg or Facebook.